Tenure Track Faculty

 Courses Taught: Juvenile Justice, Multiculturalism and the Criminal Justice System, Probation Service Learning

-Courses Taught: Juvenile Justice, Criminal Justice Research Methods, Administration of Justice
+Courses Taught: Juvenile Justice, Criminal Justice Research Methods, Statistics, Advanced Theory and Practice, and others.

 Research Interests: Hate Crimes, Hate Groups, Spatial Patterns of Crime